weakish/weakish.github.com/dive-into/gitmoji.md

 - `:mag:` for tests, and `:zzz:` for chores.

     I used to think that tests and build process are part of code logic.
-    However, when reviewing changes, seperation is a good thing.
+    However, when reviewing changes, separation is a good thing.

 - `:boom:` for breaking changes, and `:tada:` for releases.